-The zoning text amendment was reviewed by the Planning Zoning and Adjustment Board at the October 1, 2014, meeting.
-The PZAB recommended approval of the proposed amendments to Chapter 5.7.
+The zoning text amendment shall be reviewed by the Planning Zoning and Adjustment Board: October 1, 2014.

 3. Council:

 This application is tentatively scheduled to be reviewed by the Council (First Reading) on November 11, 2014 and (Second Reading/Adoption) on December 9, 2014.